Science Spotlight

 Progranulin and FTD

-Discover how low progranulin levels—often caused by GRN gene mutations—lead to FTD, and how research is advancing toward earlier detection and new treatments.
+Discover how variants in the progranulin (GRN) gene lead to FTD and how research is advancing toward earlier detection and new treatments.

 What is